• Post a Project

 The answer is not to add more features, but to train the chatbot system with more relevant data.

-As Osmichenko recommends, “Train the chatbot using the information published on the website and the company’s documentation, which are regularly updated with the latest information.”
+As Osmichenko suggests, “Train the chatbot using the information published on the website and the company’s documentation, which are regularly updated with the latest information.”
 Pair that training with adaptive intent recognition, and the bot becomes far more resilient.

 Also, design the fallback responses carefully.
 Keep the message short, and add a clear button to chat with a support team.
 That protects the user experience and avoids the “loop of doom” pattern.